Measures to avoid double taxation

-These deductions will be made even when the taxes correspond to tax periods other than that in which the imputation was made, without them exceeding, as a whole, the full amount that must be paid in Spain for the income imputed in the tax base.
+These deductions will be made even when the taxes correspond to tax periods other than the one in which the imputation was made, without them exceeding, as a whole, the full amount that must be paid in Spain for the income imputed in the tax base.

 In no case will taxes paid in countries or territories legally classified as non-cooperative jurisdictions be deducted.

-See in this regard the definition of non-cooperative jurisdiction included in the first Additional Provision of Law 36/2006, of November 29, on measures for the prevention of tax fraud and discussed in the " List of countries and territories legally qualified as non-cooperative jurisdiction " within the section dedicated to the "Imputation of income by partners or participants of institutions of collective investment incorporated in countries or territories classified as non-cooperative jurisdiction " in this Chapter.
+See in this regard the definition of non-cooperative jurisdiction included in the first Additional Provision of Law 36/2006, of November 29, on measures for the prevention of tax fraud and which is discussed in " List of countries and territories of non-cooperative jurisdiction " within the section dedicated to the "Imputation of income by partners or participants of collective investment institutions established in countries or territories classified as non-cooperative jurisdiction" in this Chapter.